shushen/dpdk-ovs/docs/01_Installation.md

 mv <dpdk_extract_dir> DPDK
 ```

-If you intend to test OpenFlow compliance with OFTest, you should also extract this now.

 ______

 ## Compile

-There are two approaches possible for compiling Intel® DPDK vSwitch, its supporting applications and its dependencies: *automatically*, via the provided top-level makefile, or manually.
+There are two possible approaches to compiling Intel® DPDK vSwitch, its supporting applications and its dependencies: *automatically*, via the provided top-level makefile, or manually.

 ### Top-level Makefile